Pilot-tone assisted 16-QAM photonic wireless bridge operating at 250 GHz: THz wireless bridges

+Alternatively, one can use an optical frequency comb generator (OFCG) to produce two phase-correlated tones at the CO \cite{Shams2015}.
+While this approach has the potential of generating a very pure THz tone \cite{Nagatsuma2016} and removes the need for an optical LO at the Tx RAU, the complexity associated with the OFCG and subsequent demultiplexer might make this approach less attractive than using two-free running lasers.
+Also, having the optical LO at the Tx RAU has some advantages: first, it enables duplex communication because the Tx RAU laser can also be used to drive the upstream modulator.
+Second, the optical LO does not get attenuated by fibre transmission.
+These two advantages are the same advantages associated with coherent detection in optical networks.

-To enable the use of both cost-efficient foundry-fabricated lasers and spectrally-efficient modulation formats (i.e., without incurring on a high penalty), a robust phase noise compensation technique is essential in this type of link.
-One possible solution is to use the configuration number 2 in Fig.~\ref{WBconfig} (b) with the envelope detector (ED).
-As demonstrated in \cite{Gonzalez-Guerrero2018SingleSystems}, this scheme is insensitive to phase noise.
-However, this approach would only compensate the phase noise from the CO and Tx RAU lasers.
-Furthermore, the increased sensitivity of heterodyne receivers, compared to that of EDs \cite{Nagatsuma2013TerahertzTechnologies}, may be crucial to achieve reasonable wireless transmission distances.
-To keep the phase noise tolerance associated with envelope detection while using heterodyne down-conversion, the pilot tone-assisted technique may be used \cite{Jansen2008CoherentSSMF}.
-The basic idea behind this technique is to transmit a pilot tone together with the data-carrying signal in order to track the symbol deviations introduced by phase noise.
-In the ONU, after signal digitization, this tone is used to coherently down-convert the signal.
+To enable the use of low-cost foundry-fabricated lasers and spectrally-efficient modulation formats without incurring a high penalty, a robust phase noise compensation technique is, therefore, essential in this type of link.
+In the system we propose here, the tone-assisted technique \cite{Jansen2008} is used for carrier recovery.
+In this technique, a pilot tone is transmitted together with the data-carrying signal to track the phase noise accumulated throughout the wireless bridge.
+In the ONU, after analog-to-digital conversion (ADC), this tone is then used to coherently down-convert the signal.